cnorthwood/chriss-weight-tracker/README.md

 You will need Docker installed, and then run `./setup` to set it up locally.
 You will only need to do this once, and then re-run it again on every update.

+You will also need to create a "personal" application at https://dev.fitbit.com/apps/new.
+Make sure the redirect URL is set to `https://localhost:3000`, and make a note of your "OAuth 2.0 Client ID" and "Client Secret", you will need those in a moment.

-Run `./weight-tracker` to run the script.
+Run `FITBIT_CLIENT_ID=<client ID from above> FITBIT_CLIENT_SECRET=<client secret from above> ./weight-tracker` to run the script.

 License
 -------